sillkongen/vim-bada-ving/README.md

 # Vim Setup with Ansible

-This Ansible playbook automates the setup of Vim with a modern configuration and useful plugins across different operating systems.
-It provides a consistent Vim environment whether you're on Windows, macOS, or Linux.
+This Ansible playbook automates the setup of Vim with a modern configuration and useful plugins for Unix-like operating systems.
+It provides a consistent Vim environment on macOS and Linux.

 ## Features

-- Cross-platform support:
+- Platform support:
-  - Windows (using Chocolatey)
   - macOS (using Homebrew)
   - Debian/Ubuntu (using apt)
   - RHEL/CentOS (using yum)